 Losing weight is one of the most commonly talked about topics in health and fitness, and it feels like it always has been.
 There are fad diets, training styles, fitness myths and a lot of false advertising that takes a lot of the limelight.
-For a lot of people out there though, there's a whole other side of the story that a lot of people don't tell, and that's about what to eat to gain weight.
-It can just as big a challenge if you're struggling to do it.
+For a lot of people out there, though, there’s a whole other side of the story that a lot of people don’t tell, and that’s about what to eat to gain weight.
+It can be just as big a challenge if you’re struggling to do it.

 Gaining weight is a huge goal for a massive number of people out there, and that’s important to remember too.
 Whether it’s for health reasons, fitness reasons, training reasons or physique reasons, it’s always important to learn what is and isn’t a good way to reach your goal.
 Learning what to eat to gain weight is no different, so let’s take a look.

 Want to move fast?
 Jump to the right section below.

 To get the ball rolling, it’s always a good choice to start from the beginning.
 That goes all the way down to what it actually takes to gain weight.
 The bottom line?
 More often than not, it’s calories.
 It’s no surprise, but there’s way more to it than just eating as much as you can.

 To gain weight, you need to be consuming more calories than your body needs to maintain itself.
 That means more than you burn in a day, from exercise and from resting energy expenditure (how many calories you burn just ticking over).
 Any calories over maintenance go one of two ways.
 You waste it, and it leaves the body, or you can store it as either muscle if you’ve been exercising (to an extent) or fat.
 Fat is just stored energy, after all.

 The issue is that’s not enough for a lot of people.
 For whatever reason, there are some people out there who, despite the science, find it really difficult to store calories, as muscle or as fat.
 (Typically called endomorphs, and we have an article about it here).